Anthology: 1995–2010: Album information

 The compilation was released at the same time that the Prince estate allowed most of Prince's latter period albums—from 1995's The Gold Experience to 2010's 20Ten—to be made available for the first time on streaming platforms other than Tidal, which was previously the only streaming service to have exclusive rights to the catalog from that era.
 The album was curated with the help of Prince's estate and comprises 37 songs.
+The songs are arranged non-chronologically.

-One major omission, noted by fans and the press, was Prince's only UK number-one single "The Most Beautiful Girl in the World", from 1995.
+One major omission was Prince's only UK number-one single "The Most Beautiful Girl in the World", from 1994.
 This was due to a long-running copyright dispute that had not been settled by the time of Prince's death in 2016, effectively leaving the song in limbo; not being able to be re-released.
 This also left The Gold Experience reissue in doubt for years.
+The copyright dispute was resolved in 2022, and both "The Most Beautiful Girl in the World" and The Gold Experience were reissued.

+Reception

+In a review for AllMusic, Stephen Thomas Erlewine stated that a compilation like Anthology was "badly needed" due to Prince's prolific catalog of music after he left Warner.
+He lamented the absence of Prince's soul covers on the album, but concluded that Anthology demonstrated "not just [Prince's] versatility, but how his sense of craft never failed him".

+Will Hermes in a review for Rolling Stone expressed a similar opinion to Erlewine's.
+He also noted the absence of Prince's covers, but praised the compilation as "testimony to the quality of [Prince's] output" during his less commercially successful years.